 - Passwords are not displayed at any time, nor should they be stored in clear text in programming scripts.

 - A user login ID and generic password are initially assigned for each user.
 The user login ID and password are forwarded to the user securely.
 Users are required to change the password upon first-time use.

-- Minimum password requirements are described in the UW–Madison IT Password Standard.
+- Minimum password requirements are described in UW-514 Passwords.
 Units and information systems may require stronger passwords.

 - The Human Resources Department (or other designated department), and a workforce member’s supervisor must ensure that the Change/Termination Checklist is processed upon completion and/or termination of the workforce member’s employment or other workforce relationship, or upon a change in job assignment or employment status.
 See sections VII (Documentation Requirements) and VIII (Forms).